How to access national parks and hiking trails in Estonia by public transport

 Resources

 • Tpilet.
-The best source of information to look up bus routes and timetables all across Estonia.
+A good source of information to look up bus routes and timetables all across Estonia.
 You can also use it to buy tickets on selected lines.

 • Elron.
 On the website of Estonia’s train company, you can find a journey planner and travel and ticket information.